 Downsides: Again, like Craigslist, there is a lot of unpredictability.
 But, no pain, no gain.

 I love the flea market.
-It’s really what got me into collecting as I’d take regular trips with my dad, who was an art and antique collector.
-Even as a kid, I found some really great deals of the flea market…
+It’s really what got me into card collecting as I’d take regular trips with my dad, who was an art and antique collector.
+Even as a kid, I found some really great deals from the flea market…

-Not sure of the flea markets near you?
+First, not sure of the optiond near you?
 This site helps.

 At the same time, flea markets are great for those who have the time and patience to sit and sift and dig.
 That goes for the activity of looking for cards at the market, and then also taking them home when digging through your loot.
 Meaning, you’re usually going to come across heaps of cards, often unorganized in those boxes, bags, and bins.
 You never know what you’ll find in such a setup, making things all the more enjoyable.